ColinGrime/Tweaky/README.md

 * `item-frame-invisible` - Shift-right-click an item frame with shears to toggle its visibility on/off.
 * `ladder-placement` - Place ladders up/down depending on your direction by right-clicking existing ladders.
 * `ladder-teleportation` - Allows you to instantly climb up/down ladders (different modes are available).
-* `leaf-cutter` - Breaking leaves with a hoe will break an extra block on each side.
-Netherite hoes = 3x3x3.
-* `mud-conversion` - Throw dirt into a cauldron to turn it into mud.
-* `name-tag-dye` - Allows the dying of named mobs with dyes.
-* `portal-explosion-proof` - Nether portals can no longer be destroyed by explosions.
+* `portal-protection` - Nether portals can no longer be destroyed by explosions.
 * `recipe-unlock-all` - Players who join the server will have all the recipes unlocked.
 * `torch-throw` - Allows you to throw torches on the ground to place them.
 * `snowballs-add-snow-layer` - Throwing snowballs on existing snow layers will add snow layers.